ThomasBleijendaal/umbraco-custom-section/docs/custom_dialogs.md

 ```

 Using `$scope.dialogOptions.currentNode` you can get the current selected node for which the
-dialog has been opened. `treeService` lets you interface with the tree, and `navigationService` allows
+dialog has been opened. `treeService` lets you interface with the navigational tree, and `navigationService` allows
-you close the dialog.
+you to do things like closing the dialog.

 To have something answering to the `url` defined in the `sort-service`, add the following BackOffice
 controller: